dekpo/PowerBI-Organization-Password-Filter/README.md

 - **Priority**: Admin password is checked first before organization password mappings
 - **Message**: When admin password is used, you'll see "Admin access granted - showing all data"

+## Button Visibility Control Feature (NEW in v1.0.4.0)

+The visual now supports conditional button visibility through an optional `PasswordValid` column:

+- **How It Works**: When a valid password is entered, the visual sets `PasswordValid = "1"`.
+When invalid or cleared, it sets `PasswordValid = "0"`
+- **Setup Required**: Add a `PasswordValid` column to your data model with default value "0"
+- **Use Case**: Show/hide Power BI buttons based on password validation status
+- **Non-Breaking**: This feature is completely optional - if the column doesn't exist, the visual works exactly as before
+- **Implementation**: See `ONE_PAGE_DASHBOARD_GUIDE.md` for detailed step-by-step instructions on setting up buttons with conditional visibility

+**Quick Setup:**
+1. Add a calculated column named `PasswordValid` to your data table with default value `"0"`
+2. Configure Power BI buttons to show/hide based on `PasswordValid` column value
+3. When users enter a valid password, buttons will automatically appear

 ## Data Requirements

 - Your dataset must contain an **Organization** column (or column with "Organization" or "Org" in the name)